madmurphy/libconfini/libconfini.md

 ## PERFORMANCE

-The the algorithms used by **libconfini** stand in a delicate equilibrium between flexibility, speed and code readability, with flexibility as primary target.
-Performance can vary with the format used for parsing an INI file, but in most of the cases is not a concern.
+The algorithms used by **libconfini** stand in a delicate equilibrium between flexibility, speed and code readability, with flexibility as primary target.
+Performance can vary with the format used to parse an INI file, but in most of the cases is not a concern.

 One can measure the performance of the library by doing something like: